 Which particularities does the Beagle Channel have?

 First and foremost, the Beagle Channel is a natural channel on South America’s southern tip in southern Tierra del Fuego.
 Tierra del Fuego, in Spanish, is a group of islands located in Southern Patagonia.
 Chile and Argentina share a group of islands.
 The western part belongs to Chile, while the eastern part belongs to Argentina.
 The Beagle Channel plays an essential role in naturally connecting the Atlantic and Pacific Oceans.
-Except for the Drake Strait, which is in the open sea around Cape Horn, it is the only waterway between the Atlantic and the Pacific Ocean in the South of America.
+Together with the Drake Strait and the Strait of Magellan, it is one of the unique waterways between the Atlantic and the Pacific in South America.